yoondoong/gulp-workshop/README.md

 :computer: `gulp`

-You ought to have a finished product that looks something like this
+You ought to have a finished product that looks something like this:

 ![final website](/images/final.png)